Do you use any self-motivation techniques?

 Listen to an audiotape, watch a DVD or take a course.
-Just make sure that you have an infusion of new ideas and chances to develop new skills.
+Just make sure you have an infusion of new ideas and chances to develop new skills.

-5) Take a nap
+5) Take a nap.

 I once heard weariness defined as the exhaustion of pleasure.
-An important clue that you need to get caught up on your rest is when the things that formerly gave you pleasure no longer do.
+An important clue that you need to get caught up on your rest is when things that formerly gave you pleasure no longer do.

-6) Shadow other leaders
+6) Shadow other leaders.

-7) Retreat to advance
+7) Retreat to advance.

-Remove yourself from the distractions of a typical day.
+Remove yourself from distractions for one day.
 This will most likely require “retreating” to a location where you are inspired and inaccessible by phone.

-8) Mentor someone
+8) Mentor someone.

-9) Take care of your health
+9) Take care of your health.

-10) Enjoy the journey
+10) Enjoy the journey.